 Speaking of potential hazards, let’s talk about electricity.
 Most bathroom renovations include plans to reorganise lighting and power outlets, for convenience and looks.
 This is a great idea; lighting really ties together all the hard work that goes into a bathroom renovation.
 However, you should never attempt this yourself.
 In fact, it is illegal for anyone without a licence and qualifications to conduct electrical work around the house.
 And there are similar regulations in place when it comes to plumbing.
 Always consult an expert where necessary.

 If you’re planning a bathroom extension as part of your renovation, make sure you get your walls assessed

 Bathroom renovations range from a minor refit, to a complete overhaul.
 And if your bathroom renovation plan falls into the latter category, you may be considering an extension.
 This usually involves knocking out a wall to connect the bathroom to an adjoining room.
 The results are absolutely incredible, and it’s well worth the effort!
 But, you have to be sure that you don’t alter any structural walls.
 That’s where some expert help comes in handy!

 Finally, don’t forget to waterproof your bathroom!
 This is a key planning consideration for all bathroom renovations

 The finishing touch of all bathroom renovations is waterproofing, and you should definitely include it in your plans!
 However, keep in mind that there’s a bit of a trick to good waterproofing.
-If you haven’t done it before, we recommend getting professional help.
+If you haven’t done it before, we recommend getting professional bathroom contractors.
 If that’s a bit outside your budget, then contact a friend or relative with some waterproofing experience.
 This will ensure that every aspect of your hard-fought renovation is tied together perfectly!

 For professional help and an experienced touch, contact us today!